Effects of Stellar Rotation in Parker's Hydrodynamic Stellar Wind Model: How Protostars and Strong Rotators Lose their Angular Momentum Fast

 The dragging out of a protostar's magnetic field by the stellar wind leads to an enhancement of the outward transfer of the angular momentum of the protostar and hence provides a mechanism for the braking of the protostar's rotation rate - {\it magnetic braking} (Schatzmann \cite{Sch}).
 The corona and the stellar wind are fully ionized so the magnetic field lines, which are anchored into the coronal base, remain {\it frozen} in the stellar wind as it streams outward, and enforce a {\it co-rotation}\footnote{In the region $r\lesssim r_A$, the strong magnetic field forces the wind to co-rotate with the star.
 However, in the region $r\gtrsim r_A$, with a weak magnetic field there is negligible magnetic torque to spin up the stellar wind; the angular momentum conservation in the wind then causes the azimuthal speed to decrease outward like $1/r$; as a result, the rotational effects become very weak farther away from the star.
 The weaker magnetic field frozen in the wind is swept by the wind and is forced to wrap up in a {\it spiral} pattern in the equatorial plane (Parker \cite{Par}). {\it In situ} observations by {\it Mariner II} confirmed that the average interplanetary magnetic field (IMF) showed this {\it spiral} structure (Ness and Wilcox \cite{NeWi}).} of the stellar wind as if it were a solid body out to the {\it Alfv\'{e}n radius} $r_A$ (where $v_r=B_r/\sqrt{\rho}$)\footnote{Numerical simulation (ud-Doula et al. \cite{ud}) with a dipole magnetic field showed that the Alfv\'{e}n radius $r_A$ is just a little beyond the maximum extent of closed magnetic loops in the stellar magnetosphere.} with a larger effective moment of inertia.
-This leads to an enhanced outward transfer of angular momentum when the stellar wind eventually escapes at great distances from the star, hence spinning the star down\footnote{The stellar wind is essentially captured by the stellar magnetic field and is thrown out at a great distance from the star.
-This process indeed caused the Sun to lose most of its initial angular momentum (the equatorial rotation speed of the Sun is about 2km/sec) while the planets did not lose any.}.
+This leads to an enhanced outward transfer of angular momentum when the stellar wind eventually escapes at great distances from the star, hence spinning the star down.
+This process indeed caused the Sun to lose most of its initial angular momentum (the equatorial rotation speed of the Sun is about 2km/sec) while the planets did not lose any.